mBuergi86/realtime-stock-tracker/README.md

 ### Stock Live View (Frontend & Backend)

 The frontend service displays live stock prices in a web interface.

+### NGINX

+NGINX is configured as a load balancer to distribute traffic between multiple frontend instances.

 #### Key Features: